AnatoliyLarkin/netmhcpanwrapper/README.md

 - If no family or unknown family → performs a smart **two-round search**:
   1. First round: finds the best supergroup using representative alleles
   2. Second round: finds the best allele inside the winning supergroup
-- Gracefully handles completely HLA-free epitope lists
+- Handles HLA-free epitope lists

 **Best for**: Large epitope sets with partial or no HLA information.